Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The authors are thankful to Prashant Shukla and Kapil Saraswat for many stimulating discussions regarding the work.
+The authors are thankful to Kapil Saraswat for many stimulating discussions regarding the work.
 We are also thankful to Pingal Das Gupta for his useful aid on ideal hydrodynamics.
 Sudipan De acknowledges financial support from the DST INSPIRE Faculty research grant (IFA18-PH220), India.